patilav/Distributed-Computing/1-rpc/GARNOCK-JONES-Tony-distributed_object_model_for_java.md

   *Latency is zero.* The paper does not acknowledge network latency at all.
-A brief look at other sources of information on RMI suggests that various approaches exist to introducting TCP-level timeouts, for example, but the need for finer-grained control over request latency is not recognised by RMI.
+A brief look at other sources of information on RMI suggests that various approaches exist to introducing TCP-level timeouts, for example, but the need for finer-grained control over request latency is not recognised by RMI.